stsurya/Kubernetes/CoreConcepts/KubeConfig/kubeConfig.md

 ### 1. Clusters:

-- Defines the Kubernetes API server addresses (URLs) and connection settings.
-- Includes the server field, which points to the cluster's API server endpoint.
-- May include additional settings like certificate-authority for validating server certificates.
+- The clusters section lists all clusters that you already connected.<br>
+  Inside the cluster are two keys: <br>
+  - **certificate-authority** contains a certificate for the certificate authority (CA) that signed all internal Kubernetes certificates.
+This can be a file path or a Base64 string of the certificate's Privacy Enhanced Mail (PEM) format.
+  - **server** is the address of the server.

 ### 2. Users:

+- The users section lists all users already used to connect to a cluster.
+- **client-certificate** contains a certificate for the user signed by the Kubernetes CA. This can be a file path or a Base64 string in the certificate PEM format.
-- Specifies the authentication methods for accessing the clsuters.
+- **client-key** contains the key that signed the client certificate.
-- Authentication includes certifications, tokens and other mechanisms.
+- **token** contains a token for this user when there is no certificate.

 ### 3. Contexts:

-- Represents a combination of a cluster, a user, and a namespace.
-- A context specifies the cluster to interact with, the user credentials to use, and the namespace for commands.
+The contexts section specifies a combination of a user and a cluster.
+It also defines a default namespace for this pair.
+The context name is arbitrary, but the user and cluster should be predefined inside the kubeconfig file.
+If the namespace does not exist inside Kubernetes, the commands will fail and display the default Kubernetes message for a nonexistent namespace.

 ### 4. Current Context: